kuz-alex/education-general/reading-notes/designing-data-intensive-applications.md

   - Level-tiered compaction: _not sure if I understand this_

 ### B-trees
+- SSTables break the database down into variable-sized _segments_ (several megabytes) and always write sequentially.
+- B-trees break the database down into fixed-size _blocks_ or _pages_ (4KB traditionally) and read/write one page at a time.
+Each page can be identified using an address or location.
+- Searching for a key:
+  - You start at the page which is _root_ of the B-tree.
+Root page contains several keys and references to child pages.
+  - Each child page contains sub-ranges
+  - We go further into child pages until we get to a _leaf_ page, which either contains values or references to values for our key.
+- Updating a value for an existing key: we search for the leaf page, change the value in that page and write page back to disk.
+- Adding a new key: find the page whose range encompas our new key and add it.
+If there isn't enough space in the page, it's split into two half-full pages and the parent page is updated to account for two new pages (parent page gets two new references, so the depth of the tree doesn't increase).
+- The tree remains balanced: a B-tree with n keys will have a depth of O(log n).
+- Making B-tree reliable
+  - Overwriting value in place and splitting a page into sub-ranges is dangerous, they can be interrupted by a crash resulting in an inconsistent  state.
+  - Keep a _write-ahead log_ (WAL, _redo log_).
+Append-only file that keeps record of every B-tree modification.
+Before applying modification to the actual pages, we record it to WAL.
+After a crash we can restore the state from this file.
+  - Two threads might access B-tree at the same time.
+Use _latches_ (lightweight locks).
+- B-tree optimizations: abbreviating keys (especially those that only act as a boundaries between ranges), keeping leaf pages in sequential order on disk, keeping pointers of left and right sibilings of a page.

 ### Comparing B-Trees and LSM-Trees
+- General rule: LSM-trees are faster for writes, B-trees are faster for reads.
+LSM-trees slower in reads because they have to go through the memtable and all the segments (SSTables).
+- Advantages of LSM-trees:
+  - In write-heavy applications LSM-trees are generally better because they write compact SSTables rather than B-trees which are overwriting several pages in the tree even for a single change.
+    - LSM-trees are considered to have lower _write amplification_ (one write to database resulting in multiple writes to disk).
+  - Can compress better and produce smaller files on disk than B-trees (B-trees leave some disk spce unused due to fragmentation).
+- Downsides of LSM-trees
+  - Compaction process can interfere with read/write performance.
+Disk have limited resources and it can happen that a request needs to wait for finish of some expensive compaction.
+  - Compaction can also affect performance because disk write bandwidth needs to be shared between the flushing a memtable to disk and the compaction threads running in the background.
+    - It can happen that compaction can't keep up with the rate of upcoming writes, the number of segments (SSTables) will grow which will affect performance of reads as well.
+You should explicitly monitor this.
+  - Having multiple copies of the same key (in segments) is a disadvantage because it's harder to implement locks (transaction isolation).
+In B-trees, those locks can be attached directly to the tree (on ranges of keys).

 ### Other Indexing Structures

 ## Transaction Processing or Analytics?